 The Television Association of Programmers Latin America (TAP) is an industry trade organization representing more than 100 international channels from eight major media companies: A&E Networks/Sony/Ole Communications; AMC Networks International Latin America; Discovery Communications; Fox Networks Group, Latin America; NBC/Universal/Telemundo International; Turner Latin America; ESPN/The Walt Disney Company; and Viacom International Media Networks The Americas.

-TAP’s mission is to improve the regulatory and business climate for the pay television industry in Latin America by fostering open dialogue among its members, government regulatory agencies, and other industry institutions throughout the region and the United States.
+TAP’s mission is to improve the regulatory and business climate for the audiovisual content industry in Latin America by fostering open dialogue among its members, government regulatory agencies, and other industry institutions throughout the region and the United States.

 TAP member companies distribute news, sports, and entertainment to cable and satellite television companies through more than 100 pan-regional channels, amongst them are: A&E, History, H2, Lifetime, E!
 Entertainment, Discovery Channel, Discovery Kids, Animal Planet, Discovery TLC, ID: Investigation Discovery, Discovery Science, Turbo, FX, Universal Channel, Studio Universal, SyFy, Telemundo Internacional, Canal FOX, Fox life, Nat Geographic Channel, FilmZone, Utilisima, Nat Geo Wild, Nat Geo Mundo, CineCanal, Bien Simple, Speed, Fox Sports, Fox News, Baby TV, Film Zone, Moviecity Premieres, Moviecity Action, Moviecity Family, Moviecity Mundo, Moviecity Classics, Moviecity Hollywood, Cartoon Network, Boomerang, Tooncast, TNT, TNT Series, Space, I-SAT, TCM, TBS, Glitz, Infinito, TruTv, MuchMusic, HTV, CNN en Español, CNN International, CNN Argentina, CNN Chile, MTV, MTV Hits, MTV Live, Nickelodeon, NICK Jr, Nick Toons, VH1, VH1 Mega Hits, Paramount Channel, Comedy Central, Canal Sony, AXN, Sony Spin, ESPN, ESPN Brazil, ESPN 2, ESPN 3, ESPN News, ESPN Classic, ESPN Deportes, Disney Channel, Disney XD, Disney Junior, AMC, Sundance Channel, Film & Arts, Europa Europa, Mas Chic, El Gourmet, Warner Channel, plus the High Definition (HD) version of many channels.